Collaborating with the BBC to support children's learning via CBeebies online games

 What was the problem?

-More than half (53%) of 3- and 4-year-old children have access to tablets at home (Ofcom, 2015).
-With the rise of tablets, smartphones and other devices, a number of myths [Plowman & McPake, 2013] have emerged about children’s use of digital media and some parents have become concerned about screen time.
-However, research shows that technology can aid learning and creativity (Marsh et al, 2015), particularly when parents are actively involved in their children’s play.
+In 2015, more than half (53%) of 3- and 4-year-old children had access to tablets at home (Ofcom, 2015) and that number continues to grow.
+With the rise of tablets, smartphones and other devices, a number of myths (Plowman & McPake, 2013) have emerged about children’s use of digital media and some parents have become concerned about screen time.
+However, research in the report Exploring Play and Creativity in Pre-Schoolers’ Use of Apps shows that technology can aid learning and creativity, particularly when parents are actively involved in their children’s play.

 In 2014, the BBC asked Lydia Plowman and Juliet Hancock to consider how CBeebies games on the website and apps could become springboards to further learning.